|

 interview, perhaps but it all comes down to perceived value for the

+money spent.
 For example, a popular antibiotic treats many types of infections.

 The prescribed course of therapy is one tablet a day for five days.
 Now,